 Matthias Platzeck, Minister President of Brandenburg from 2002 to 2013 (56 mentions), and Ralf Christoffers, Minister of Economic Affairs and European Affairs of Brandenburg from 2009 to 2014 (36 mentions), account for 8% of all actors mentioned in CCS articles.
 While both were advocates of CCS in Brandenburg, both were also connected to negative communication about CCS.
-Forty-seven percent of articles that mention Platzeck and eighty-seven percent of articles that mention Christoffers demonstrate negative to highly negative attitudes toward CCS.
+47% percent of articles that mention Platzeck and 87% percent of articles that mention Christoffers demonstrate negative to highly negative attitudes toward CCS.
 This observation is based on internal conflict within the Social Democratic Party of Germany (SPD).
-In contrast to the SPD at national level, the SPD in Brandenburg at state level approved of CCS and coal mining.
+In contrast to the SPD at national level, the SPD in Brandenburg at the state level approved of CCS and coal mining.

 The only actor from the German scientific community cited within the media coverage of CCS was the BGR with 31 mentions (3% overall).
 The only individual scientist named in articles about CCS was Ottmar Edenhofer, an internationally renowned expert on climate economy at the Potsdam Institute for Climate Impact Research (PIK).
 He was mentioned six times.
-Other science-related terms such as "scientist," "science team," "researcher," "climate scientist," "geologist," or even "expert"

-accpunt for 114 mentions (11%) altogether.
+Other science-related terms such as "scientist", "science team", "researcher", "climate scientist", "geologist", or even "expert" account for 114 mentions (11%) altogether (see Fig. 4).
 The content analysis shows that 66% of all the articles that mention actors from the scientific field are connected to positive communications about CCS.